 He was led to the office, sat on the chair.
 His captors used tape to bind his legs to the chair and left his hands bound behind his back.
 Viktor thought the occupiers would ask him questions — until the moment they started beating him.

 At first, they were beating him with something heavy.
-Victor thought, “I hope they won’t beat me so hard that I’ll lose my teeth, what would I do without them?”
+Viktor thought, “I hope they won’t beat me so hard that I’ll lose my teeth, what would I do without them?”
 They hit his ribs, neck, and legs.
 Left bruises on his entire body.

 After the third hit, Viktor screamed for the soldiers to stop, but they continued beating him.
-Then the soldier Victor named “Colonel” in his mind said, “That’s enough.
+Then the soldier Viktor named “Colonel” in his mind said, “That’s enough.
 I think he’s ready to speak.”

 The first question was, “Who do you work with?
 Who are your subordinates?”